We ranked the top political threats to small businesses

 Womply polled 2,261 small business owners in all 50 U.S. states via an online survey in September 2017.

 Did you enjoy “We ranked the top political threats to small businesses”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: